 What is an individual savings account?

-Ah, the ISA. the investor's bread and butter.
+Ah, the ISA.
+The investor's bread and butter.
 It's an account geared towards building savings (funnily enough) and comes with certain tax benefits and a yearly allowance as to how much you can put in.

-We'll go through the nuances and flavours of ISA below but the whole goal here is to help people save and invest in a tax-efficient way, that isn't just stockpiling cash in a bank account.
+We'll go through the nuances and flavours of ISAs below but the whole goal here is to help people save and invest in a tax-efficient way, that isn't just stockpiling cash in a bank account.

 The UK offers four different types of ISAs.
 The table below provides a brief outline of the differences between ISAs.

 One way to think about an ISA is as the tax-efficient cousin to a standard savings account or general investment account (GIA).
 And while there's a limit on how much you can save into ISAs each tax year (which runs 6 April 2023 - 5 April 2024), once your money or investments are inside you won't have to worry about any UK tax on the interest or dividend income you're paid or profits earned on any investments.

 This financial year (2023/2024) has a £20,000 contribution limit.
 You can plug it all into one particular ISA, or you can spread it across a few different types of ISAs.